PavolUlicny/Local-AI-Agent/docs/development.md

 It is recommended to create and activate the project venv first, then install dev dependencies into the venv.

-Note: macOS is not officially supported or tested by this project.
-The instructions target Linux and Windows; macOS users may try the Linux steps at their own risk.

 Linux:

 ```bash